Participant FAQs

 Find the answers to frequently asked questions about the trial.

-Our FAQs are split under three headings - Taking part in MND-SMART, Covid-19 update and trial design.
+Our FAQs are split under three headings - Joining MND-SMART, Taking part in MND-SMART, and Trial design.

-You can still take part in MND-SMART if you are taking riluzole, receiving breathing support, have trouble swallowing or have a feeding tube.
+You can still take part in MND-SMART if you are taking Riluzole, receiving breathing support, non-invasive ventilation, have trouble swallowing or have a feeding tube.

 No. How long you have been diagnosed with MND doesn’t affect whether you can join the trial.

-You will take a liquid medicine once a day.
-We will ask you to keep a diary to record when you took the drug, and any side effects you experienced.
+You will take a medicine once a day.
+We will ask you to keep a diary to record when you took the drug, and any side-effects you experienced.
 You will also need to attend appointments.
 Some appointments will be at your trial centre and the rest can be done over telephone or video conference.

 Your involvement could be anything from a few weeks up to a maximum of about 7 years.
 This depends on when you join the study and whether the trial data shows if a drug has any benefit for people living with MND.